Top 9 Christmas Markets In Rome, Italy

 Source: Photo by Flickr user Robert Blyth used under CC BY-SA 2.0

 The flea market in Piazza Mazzini runs all year round on the first and third Sunday of every month.
 During the Advent season, the market runs on extended dates and hours and changes to a Festive Christmas market.
 The market is a little quieter than most Christmas markets in Rome.
 Around 89 stalls are expected to sell Christmas decorations, toys, gifts, arts and crafts, alongside the normal antique and vintage items.
-This market is particularly popular for its delicious Italian candy.
+This market is particularly popular for its delicious Italian candy, and I would love to try it during my visit here.

 Christmas Market at Piazza Mazzini